elusiveunit/lucid-slider/README.txt

 The slider itself is powered by the popular [Flexslider](https://github.com/woothemes/FlexSlider) jQuery plugin.

+Lucid Slider is available in the following languages:

+* English
+* Swedish

 == Installation ==

 A standard slider setup is pretty simple:

 1. Image sizes must be entered in the settings.
 In an effort to keep everything as native-like as possible, sizes are added with `add_image_size` and cropped on upload, not on the fly.
 This most likely means previously uploaded images, and all images if changing sizes, won't have the correct dimensions.
 Images can be re-cropped with the [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/) plugin.
-2. As the slider page tells you, one of the added sizes must be chosen for every slider.
+2. As the slider page tells you, one of the added sizes (or full size) must be chosen for every slider.

+== Frequently Asked Questions ==

+= How do I display my sliders? =

+A slider can be displayed in two ways:

+1. Use the shortcode provided on the slider list screen, i.e. `[lucidslider id="123"]`.

+2. Use the function `lucid_slider( 123 )` (or `lucid_slider_get( 123 )` for returning) to display a slider somewhere in a template.

-== Changelog ==
+== Screenshots ==

-= 1.2: Jan 24, 2013 =
-* New: Can choose 'full' as a slider size, to use full-sized images.
-* Fix: Fall back to full-sized images if there isn't an image size matching the chosen one available.
-This is the case when an uploaded image has the exact same dimensions as an image size (i.e. the image size is 900x250 and the uploaded image is 900x250).
-* Fix: Trim whitespace from size values in slider settings.

-= 1.1: Jan 13, 2013 =
-* New: Use WordPress 3.5 media uploader.
-* New: Updated WPAlchemy version to 1.5.2.
-* Tweak: Altered the slider management UI slightly.
-* Tweak: Added `position: relative;` to flexslider `<li>`'s, so positioning within a slide works out of the box.

-= 1.0: Dec 05, 2012 =
-* Initial version.
+1. Slider edit screen, showing drag-and-drop sorting.
+2. Sliders overview.
+3. General settings screen.
+4. Slider settings screen, for choosing how Flexslider behaves.

-== Developer integration ==
+== Developer Integration ==

 The slider is very barebones by default, only shipping with the standard Flexslider theme and options.